 beer or cider (or a combination) 50 litres

-(a) If brought in from a place within the customs territory of the European Community, and provided all duties have been paid, goods to an unlimited value.
+(a) If brought in from a place within the customs union of the UK, Isle of Man or Channel Islands, and provided all duties have been paid, goods to an unlimited value.

-(b) If brought in from a place outside the customs territory of the European Community by a person:
+(b) If brought in from a place outside the customs union of the UK, Isle of Man or Channel Islands by a person:

 - travelling on a commercial air or sea service, goods to a value of £390

 - travelling by private aircraft or private vessel, goods to a value of £270

 - If you bring in something worth more than the limits, you will have to pay duty on the full value, not just on the value above £390 or £270.

 If you are travelling as a family or group, you cannot pool your individual allowances towards one item worth more that the limit.
 You will have to pay duty on the full value of the item.

 - From the 1st January 2021, the 'Other Goods' allowances will also apply to passengers importing goods from any place other than the UK, Isle of Man and Jersey.